Post

 Flag: wctf{l3tS_3teRn4lLy_g0_bLU3_7n9wm4iWnL}

-We are given a pcap file to investigate.
-There were several protocols in the pcap including HTTP, SMB, Ethernet, etc. Checking the HTTP packets, there were nothing interesting other than google searches and webpages.
-However, checking the SMB packets, it seems that there were pieces of base64 encoded text at the bottom of the packet data.
+We are given a PCAP file to investigate.
+Analyzing the PCAP file, several protocols can be identified including HTTP, SMB, Ethernet, etc. Checking the SMB packets, it seems that there were pieces of base64 encoded text at the bottom of the packet data.
 Decoding the text, we can get the flag.

 Eternally Pwned: Persistence [Forensics]